Summer Institute on Mental Disorders and the Older Adult

 Advancing the Understanding of Geriatric Mental Illness and Parkinson’s Disease

-Attend this 2-day institute, the only one of its kind in the Midwest, to learn evidence-based best practices and to enhance your clinical skills working with geriatric patients and clients.
-On the first day the institute offers an intensive look at late-life depression, anxiety, sleep disorders and psycho-pharmacology.
-The second day of the institute will focus on Parkinson's Disease and Parkinson's Dementia.
+Attend this two-day institute, the only one of its kind in the Midwest, to learn evidence-based best practices and to enhance your clinical skills working with geriatric patients and clients.
+On day one, get an intensive look at late-life depression, anxiety, sleep disorders and psychopharmacology.
+Day two focuses on Parkinson's Disease and Lewey Body Dementia.
 Faculty engage you in a collaborative exploration of treatment methods and case studies.

 At a glance